 A course in which 100% of the course contact hours meet face-to-face on campus or at an institutionally approved location.
-Face-to-Face (F2F) indicates that the faculty and all the students registered for the class are in the same physical location at the same time.
-Methods of instruction are typically direct instruction (using active learning strategies), labs, or simulations.
+Face-to-face (F2F) indicates that the faculty and all the students registered for the class are in the same physical location at the same time.
+Methods of instruction are direct instruction using active learning strategies or lab-based.

 The course syllabus and grades are required to be posted within The Citadel’s approved learning management system (Canvas).

 All student work must be submitted via Canvas including work done in a third-party vendor.

 Faculty will post on-campus office hours in the course syllabus.

 100% contact hours/seat time; days/times/ room locations must be listed in the course schedule and in the syllabus.
 No special code is needed.

 L-L-Lecture-Lab –primarily used for Health Sciences and Studiocourses

 In order to present a successful learning experience: